If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Palmtree Panic

-• In the second pseudo-3D section, camera now behaves normally instead of slowly scrolling down as it did in the original.
-Also, after the player has flown through this section, he cannot return with a regular jump, as was the case in the original, since there are invisible walls.
+• In the second pseudo-3D loop, the camera now behaves normally instead of slowly scrolling down as it did in the original.
+Also, after the player has flown through this section, they cannot return with a regular jump, as was the case in the original, since there are now invisible walls.

 Original 2011 Remaster